Tijani Babangida: Personal life

 Babangida, sometimes nicknamed "TJ", was born into a large family in the city of Kaduna in 1973.
 He was married to Rabah (now his ex), the sister of Daniel Amokachi's wife.
 Two of his nine brothers, Ibrahim and Haruna are also footballers.
 The former spent five years at Volendam, while the latter became the youngest ever player in the history of Spanish football to have a buy-out clause in his contract and the second youngest player to appear for FC Barcelona, when he made his debut in 1998 as a fifteen-year-old.

 In 1997 Babangida acted in a commercial ad for ABN-AMRO in which he points out his hesitations about a contract of some sort.
 In 2004, Babangida signed a $2 million contract to bring new footballs to Nigeria.
 The same year, he opened a shopping mall in Kaduna.
 Upon retiring from professional football, Babangida has been working as a football agent.

+In May 2024, Babangida survived a traffic collision in Zaria that killed his one-year old son and younger brother Ibrahim.
+His wife, Kannywood actress Maryam Waziri, was critically injured.